mklueh/quarkus-multi-module-config-property-issue/README.md

 #### Issue

-running the tests leads to the following issue when the child module is included in the **application/build.gradle**
+running the tests leads to the following issue when the child module is included in the **application/build.gradle**, but also related to the application.properties file that is contained in **application/test/resources**

 ```